madhurdevkota/Machine-Learning-on-climateTrace-Emission/README.md

 Evaluating the performance of DNN and XGBoost models using 1:1 scatterplots Calculating evaluation metrics (RMSE, R-squared, MAE) for both models Comparing the accuracy and performance of DNN and XGBoost models

-Conclusion

-Summarizing the findings and insights from the analysis Discussing the strengths and limitations of the DNN and XGBoost models Providing recommendations for further investigation and model interpretability